What is a shoulder arthroscopic debridement?

 sickness and nausea.

-The operation is carried out telescopically through small incisions
+The operation is carried out arthroscopically through small

-around your shoulder.
-The first step in the operation is to carry
+incisions around your shoulder.
+The first step in the operation is

-out a thorough examination and assessment of your shoulder,
+to carry out a thorough examination and assessment of your

-including the damaged tendons and any arthritis in the joint.
-A
+shoulder, including the damaged tendons and any arthritis in the

-variety of different procedures may then be carried out to achieve
+joint.
+A variety of different procedures may then be carried out to

 restricted, releases of the tight ligaments are carried out.
 In